 Our grants and awards programme celebrates achievement, and builds new knowledge that contributes to evidence-based veterinary medicine and other projects.

-Applications are now being accepted for a second round of Target Grants.
+Applications are currently under consideration for a second round of Target Grants.
 These are aimed at increasing the availability of learning resources for evidence-based veterinary medicine, and equipping veterinary professionals with the skills required to produce Knowledge Summaries (critically appraised topics).